dribdat/dribdat/README.md

 ### Tools for time-limited, team-based, open-by-default collaboration

 `dribdat` is an open source web platform for team collaboration online and offline.
-Originally designed to promote and support open data expeditions and [awesome hackathons](https://github.com/dribdat/awesome-hackathon), it is a Swiss Army Knife of everything you need for your event: a website, countdown clock and challenge board, project log and progress tracker, integrations with popular chat platforms and code repositories, open data support and APIs.

-The philosophy of this project, in a nutshell, is: **live and let live** (no tech religion, use whatever design / dev / doc tools you want), **commit sustainably** (aggregate outputs in standard web formats for optimal search and archiving), **create in safe spaces** (code of conduct, works offline, minimal privacy footprint).
+Originally designed to promote and support open data expeditions and [awesome hackathons](https://github.com/dribdat/awesome-hackathon).
+It is akin to a Swiss Army Knife for event organizers: a website, guidelines, countdown clock, challenge board, project log, progress tracker, integrations with popular chat platforms, code repositories and open data APIs.
+The philosophy of this project, in a nutshell, is: **live and let live** (no tech religion, use whatever design / dev / doc tools you want as long as they are accessible to your team), **commit sustainably** (aggregate outputs in standard web of data formats for optimal search and archiving), **create in safe spaces** (embedded code of conduct, works offline, minimal privacy footprint).

 For more background and references, see the [User Handbook](https://docs.dribdat.cc/usage/).
 If you need help or advice in setting up your event, or would like to contribute to the project: please get in touch via [GitHub Issues](https://github.com/dribdat/dribdat/issues) or [website](https://dribdat.cc).